 Apparently, for victims or their families in the case of a wrongful death truck accident, having the defense interests at the scene and talking to officers, and gathering evidence puts them at a disadvantage.
 If the defense attorney uncovers something that may hurt their case, the attorney usually climbs work product privilege to avoid disclosing the negative information.

 Don’t Let the Insurance Company Get a Head Start

 The defense attorney usually brings an accident reconstruction expert to the site to gather measurements, take photographs and obtain the necessary information to render an opinion favorable to the defense.

 For these and other reasons, it is essential for the victim of a truck accident or the family of a loved one killed and a truck collision to retain the right attorney as soon as possible after the crash.

 Choosing Your Attorney for a Trucking Accident

-While it is vital that the victim or their family find an attorney quickly after the collision, it is more important that the choice be the right one the first time.
-There are many different articles written about how to choose your 18-wheeler accident attorney, and they all recommend doing your research before you sign any paperwork with the lawyer.
+While the victim or their family must find an attorney quickly after the collision, it is more important that the choice be the right one the first time.
+Many articles are written about choosing your 18-wheeler accident attorney, and they all recommend doing your research before you sign any paperwork with the lawyer.

-Some things to consider when selecting an attorney for commercial vehicle accident include:
+Some things to consider when selecting an attorney for a commercial vehicle accident include the following:

 - The peer review rating of the attorney – consider first attorneys rated AV.